 Tribal Policy

-DWR's Office of the Tribal Policy Advisor is the central point of coordinated communication and consultation with California Native American tribes to ensure proactive and meaningful consultation.
-This includes dedicated communication and outreach such as meetings, workshops, and advisory committees.
+DWR's Office of Tribal Affairs is the central point of government-to-government consultation and coordination with California Tribes to ensure proactive and meaningful engagement consistent with CEQA and DWR’s Tribal Engagement Policy.
 We strive to continue effective collaboration and informed decision-making where all parties share a goal of reaching a decision together with common values such as:

-• Use creative approaches and solutions based on science and tribal ecological knowledge
+• Using creative approaches and solutions based on best available science including Indigenous Knowledge.

-• Develop strategies for preserving California Native American tribes’ water rights and providing for the sustainable management of California’s sacred waters
+• Developing strategies for preserving California Native American Tribes’ water rights and providing for the sustainable management of California’s sacred waters.

 Contact Us